-Having raised £353,296, Venomtech are sinking their teeth into the development of new, high value medicines – literally.
+Having raised £353,296, Venomtech is sinking its teeth into the development of new, high-value medicines – literally.

 It began in the back room of a pet shop in Ramsgate.
 For years the pharmaceutical industry struggled to find new drug candidates using standard chemical libraries.
 Then, in 2010, Steven Trim founded Venomtech to help solve that problem.

 There are properties in venoms that can be used in the development of medicines.
 Tarantula venom, for example, reduces pain by blocking off activity in the nerve cells.
 Perhaps most excitingly, the Death Stalker scorpion’s venom is a valuable tool for curing cancer.
 It was on this account that one of Venomtech’s own scorpions recently starred in BBC4’s documentary ‘Pain, Pus & Poison: The search for modern medicine’.

 Friends of these slimy/hairy lifesavers shouldn’t worry: Venomtech are known for their welfare standards (they’ve won awards for it), and never experiment on their guests, all of whom come from captive-bred stock.
 Venom extraction is performed naturally under anaesthetic, after which the animals will awaken stress-free in their award-winning invertebrate housing.

 These days, Venomtech can be found in the old Pfizer site in Sandwich, Kent.
 They’re the only commercial venom lab in the UK, but their reach stretches beyond our British borders: in only their first year, 75% of their sales went to mainland Europe.
 There have also been talks with global players in skin care cosmetics – an industry worth over $100bn – and plans to launch several breakthrough products in the next two to three years.